xbeat/Machine-Learning/README.md

 MatMul-Free LLMs: A New Approach to Language Models

 Traditional Large Language Models (LLMs) rely heavily on matrix multiplication operations, which can be computationally expensive.
 MatMul-Free LLMs aim to enhance efficiency by exploring alternative architectures that reduce or eliminate these operations.
 This approach has the potential to significantly decrease computational costs and energy consumption in natural language processing tasks.

+## Comparing Random Forest and XGBoost in Python

+Introduction to Random Forest and XGBoost

+Random Forest and XGBoost are powerful ensemble learning algorithms used in machine learning.
+Both methods combine multiple decision trees to create robust predictive models.
+This presentation will explore their similarities, differences, and implementation in Python.

 ## Generating Structured Outputs with Language Models Using Python